thijsDieperink/strad-md-infra/setup/basicLocal/README.md

 # Basic Local setup --> **not finished**

 ## Introduction
 In this readme the implementation of the most basic setup will be explained.
 That is, a brane instance located on a laptop's host system with one worker and one control node.
-The "Implementation" section describes, in four steps, how to create this system for Mac (M & intel CPUs), Ubuntu and Windows.
+The "Implementation" section describes, in four steps, how to create this system for Mac (M & intel CPUs), Ubuntu and Windows (inder construction).
 Inclusion of other Linux-distributions will follow later.
 If you have a non-Ubuntu Linux distribution, check the dependencies.sh file in the folder to see which packages need to be installed.

 ## Implementation
 Because both nodes will be created on the same machine, they will have the same hostname and ip address.
 This means that the local setup is slightly different than a real life brane instance, but the goal of this folder, is to allow for a more simple and faster-to-implement setup.